 Tip 2: Be brief with your answer and include all important details

-“The first thing I will do is to understand the reasons why staff opt for their old procedures over the new ones.
-I will then explain my rationale for the new procedures and provide the basic training that is required for them to adapt and excel in the new way of doing things.
+“The first thing I will do is understand why staff opts for their old procedures over the new ones.
+I will then explain my rationale for the new procedures and provide the basic training required for them to adapt and excel in the new way of doing things.
 Moreover, I will motivate them by developing a key performance indicator (KPI) for identifying those that have changed successfully.
 I will also provide a reward to the changed employees.”

 20. Which Area Of This Role Do You Consider Most Challenging And How Can You Address It?